mikeeheler/dle-keygen/README.md

 I do not know the significance of these numbers, if any.

+I was tempted to just edit the DLE.EXE binary to ensure the checksums were always set to the _registered_ value, but as I thought about it, I knew that I wanted to keep that exe intact.
+It was built on January 22nd, 1996 at 06:51:44 and there it has sat, unmodified.
+It didn't feel right to change it now.

 ## Learnings

 Going in I had only written or even debugged a minimal amount of